Futsch1/image-sieve/README.md

 - Sieve the images by either deleting discarded ones, copying or moving kept images to a target folder

 ## Installation
-Precompiled Windows binaries are available for every release for [download](https://github.com/Futsch1/image-sieve/releases).
-For Linux, a release is available on the [Snap Store](https://snapcraft.io/image-sieve).
+A Windows installer is available for every release for [download](https://github.com/Futsch1/image-sieve/releases).
+For Linux, ImageSieve is available on the [Snap Store](https://snapcraft.io/image-sieve).

-Linux and macOS users can also install [Rust](https://rustup.rs/), clone the repository and run
+On Windows, Linux or macOS, it is also possible to install [Rust](https://rustup.rs/), clone the repository and run

 ``` cargo install image_sieve ```